endlesspint8/endlesspint8.github.io/testing/2016-10-28-whole-foods-trader-joes-beer.md

 The population of the island doubles on working weekdays taking in commuters and tourists from nearby and around the world.
 Only Brooklyn, which we can't seem to shake, matches Manhattan as a borough that has half or more of its residents working in the same borough.

-## ALSO, THAT IS WHERE THE STORES ARE:
+**And so are The Stores**

 <iframe src="https://www.google.com/maps/d/embed?mid=1RTa4IKNyHEcfF2PCA1J3vbRPUjY" width="640" height="480"></iframe>

-The other main reason to focus on Manhattan, is because that is where most of the stores are located and it makes for a more interesting piece to isolate our attention.
+The other main reason to focus on Manhattan is that is where most of the stores are located and it makes for a more interesting piece to isolate our attention.
 The fact that there is a lone

-<iframe width="100%" height="520" frameborder="0" src="https://endlesspint8.carto.com/viz/9bb87bba-9c19-11e6-b223-0e3ebc282e83/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 A few things stand out immediately.
 Whole Foods has more stores and covers more territory across Manhattan than does Trader Joe’s, stretching further uptown and down.
 While Trader Joe's position appears to have handed over much of the area they also appear to cover an outsized area for their numbers.